 Johannesburg is the largest city in South Africa, with a population of more than 9 million people.
 I was overwhelmed with the state of the city – poverty, shantytowns and the devastating effects of AIDS.

 Currently, one-third of all pregnant women in Johannesburg test positive for AIDS.
-This …Continue reading →
+This …Click here to continue reading

 Children’s Hospital and Health System was recognized by Training magazine as one of the top 125 providers of employer-sponsored training programs.
 Each year, the magazine ranks companies around the world for their workforce training and development.